This guide was developed as part of a series of workshops on "Data for Social Justice."

 Choosing statistical software (online video, 36 minutes)

-Detailed comparison between SAS, STATA, and SPSS (Institute for Digital Education & Research, UCLA)
+Choosing the correct statistical test in SAS, STATA, SPSS, and R Institute for Digital Education & Research, UCLA)

 Gapminder is a tool for exploring and comparing global development indicators